dxw/accessibility-manual/src/introduction/index.md

 This guide explains:
 * what we mean by concepts like accessibility needs, disability and assistive technology
 * the different conceptual models of disability
-* why it is important for us create accessible services
+* why it is important for us to create accessible services

 ## What we mean by people with accessibility needs
-People with accessibility needs are people that have specific needs when accessing and using digital products and services at this point in their life.
+People with accessibility needs are people that have specific needs, at this point in their life, when accessing and using products and services

-They may be members of the public directly using a service, people helping others to use a service, public servants supporting and operating services, or colleagues working along side us to create those services.
+They may be the members of the public who directly use a service, people helping others to use a service, public servants supporting and operating services, or colleagues working along side us to create those services.

-Some will use assistive products to maintain or perform activities of daily living, like accessing a computer, eating, communicating, etc.
+Some will use assistive products to maintain or perform activities of daily living, like accessing a computer, eating or communicating.

 Accessibility needs can be a result of: